 It’s equally important not to shame them or make them feel worse than they already do.
 Being compassionate to the fact that their substance abuse is likely not something they are proud or wanted to have happened is the best way to be there for a person who is actively relapsing.

 Trying to get them to talk through what happened and how they are feeling can be helpful, but it can also cause them to be defensive.

 At the end of the day, someone who has relapsed can’t really be helped, but only encouraged that recovery is still and will always be an option.
 It is up to them to get back on track and seek help again.

 If you or someone you love is in danger of the chance that a relapse may happen, do not wait until it’s too late to take action.
-Contact us today to learn more about the best ways to prevent and treat relapse.
+Contact us today to learn more about the best ways to prevent and treat relapse, including our online counseling and rehab programs.
 Our trained professionals can help get you back on track towards sustained long-term recovery.